For information on installing PlanGrid, please visit our Getting Started with Windows article.

 1. Filter the list to the items that are most important, and export it to CSV or XLS file using the “Generate Report” button.

 2. Select one of the available formats.

-3. You'll be prompted to save the file on your device or computer.The list of items with all your data will be exported so that you can share or store a snapshot in time of project’s issues.
+3. You'll be prompted to save the file on your device or computer.The list of items with all your data will be exported so that you can share or store a snapshot in time of project’s tasks.

 NOTE: Exporting to an XLS file is recommended as it gives the report a better format and allows for quick filtering within Excel and ability to print in a very nice format.